 Unsafe::defineAnonymousClass, a hidden class can join a nest at

-run time; an ordinary class cannot.
+run time; a normal class cannot.

 A hidden class can be created as a member of an existing nest by passing